 My cabin crew attestation and medical report were issued by a UK CAA-approved organisation/doctor.
-Will they still be valid if UK participation in EASA ceases?
+Will they still be valid after 31 December 2020?

-After the UK’s membership of the EASA system ceases at the end of the transition period and if there is no mutual recognition of safety certificates between the UK and European systems, UK-issued attestations and medical reports would continue to be required and remain valid – provided you are working on UK-registered aircraft.
+UK-issued attestations and medical reports will continue to be required and remain valid – provided you are working on UK-registered aircraft.

-If you would be working on aircraft registered in one of the 27 EU countries, you should contact your airline and/or the National Aviation Authority for the country where your airline’s aircraft are registered before the end of the transition period to establish arrangements for recognition of your attestation and medical report.
+If you are working on aircraft registered in one of the 27 EU countries, you should contact your airline and/or the National Aviation Authority for the country where your airline’s aircraft are registered to establish arrangements for recognition of your attestation and medical report.
 Your UK-issued attestation and medical report may not be considered valid.

 What if I am currently applying for an attestation from another EASA member state?